Ever gone to Europe and plugged in your hairdryer and ZZZZZTTT! No more hairdryer.

-Accessories, plug adapters, and folding functions come secondary, but dual voltage is important.
-In this post I’ll give you a few ideas and options for what might work best for you.
+Accessories, plug adapters, and folding functions come secondary, but dual voltage is the first thing you should look for.
+In this post, I’ll give you a few options to choose from.

 This post includes affiliate links.

-There is one feature that I really need in a hairdryer and that is a diffuser.
+There is one feature that I really need in a hairdryer, which is a diffuser attachment.
 Have you seen my medusa hair?
 If you don’t know what a diffuser is, it’s this thing:

-This is what I use to dry my hair into its big curly waves.
-And this hairdryer comes with it.
+A diffuser is what I use to dry my hair into its big curly waves.
+As a bonus, this hairdryer comes with one.
 Done.
-If you don’t need the diffuser that’s fine, just make sure it has the dual voltage or you won’t be able to use it abroad.
+If you don’t need the diffuser that’s fine, just make sure the travel hairdryer you choose has the dual voltage or you won’t be able to use it abroad.

-The only thing wrong with this hairdryer and any other mini hairdryers is the fact that it will suck your long hair into the back end of it if you aren’t careful.
+The only thing wrong with this hairdryer, and any other mini hairdryer, is the fact that it will suck your long hair into the back end of it if you aren’t careful.

-I purchased this one in Europe (which I recommend if you’re going to be traveling or living there for a while).
-If you want to buy it online, I have researched a few similar options of travel hair dryers available on Amazon:
+If you want to buy one online, I have researched a few similar options of travel hairdryers available on Amazon: